Lighthouse keeper: Oceania

 The last staffed lighthouse in Australia was the Sugarloaf Point Light, otherwise known as Seal Rocks Lighthouse.
 Although the lighthouse was electrified in 1966, and automated in 1987, a caretaker and lighthouse keeper remained on site until 2007, when the lighthouse keeper's cottages were renovated into tourist accommodations.
 The Maatsuyker Island Lighthouse off the southern coast of Tasmania, although fully automated in 1996, still employs volunteer caretakers on six-month assignments; the duties include weather observations and land management as well as building maintenance.

 All lighthouses in New Zealand have been automated since 1990.

 Recognition

-In popular culture
+In literature and the arts

 The character of the lighthouse keeper has been popular throughout history for their associated air of adventure, mystery, isolation and their rugged lifestyle.
 The heroic role that lighthouse keepers can sometimes play when shipwrecks occur also feeds into their popularity.

 The following books, films, TV shows and songs draw heavily upon the life of the lighthouse keeper: